Optometrist serves during Guam Wellness IRT

-Navy Active Duty Cmdr.
-Paul Mayo, optometrist from the U.S. Naval Hospital Guam, performs an eye examination for a patient during the Guam Wellness Innovative Readiness Training.
+Air Force Capt.
+Bobby Sarivannara, an optometrist, a member of the 48 OMRS, RAF Base Lakenheath, came from England to participate in the IRT mission.
+The mission enhances his wartime duties by giving him experience in seeing a spectrum of eye disorders that he does not see in his current practice.
+Of note is the fulfillment he experiences by serving those who are challenged to get quality access without this mission, or do without eye care altogether.

 IRT is a collaborative program that leverages military contributions and community resources to multiply value and cost savings for participants.
-Service members participating in the Guam IRT will provide no cost healthcare services to include medical, dental, optometry, and immunizations to the communities of Guam Aug.
+Guam Wellness IRT is a collaborative partnership with the Department of Public Health and Social Services to provide no cost healthcare services to include medical, dental, optometry, and immunizations to the communities of Guam Aug.
 2-10, 2023.
-(U.S. Army Reserve Photo by Maj.
-Chelsea Kersten)
+(U.S. Army Reserve Photo by Col. Stephan Petranker)

 |Date Taken: